gregfoletta/Articles/content/post/2023-09-28-honest-insurance-company/index.markdown

 rs$open()
 ```

 Each page of Klugers for sale is determined by an offset of 12.
 We generate the offsets (12, 24, 36 etc) and the URIs based on these offsets.
-We then navigate to each page, reading the source, and parsing into a structuered XML document     .
+We then navigate to each page, reading the source, and parsing into a structuered XML document.

 ```r